davebenson/doom4-walkthrough/README.md

 To conclude the level, enter the elevator and "Exit Facility".

-# Mission 9: Lazarus Labs
+# Mission 9: Lazarus Labs "Lazarus"

 ## Mission 9: Intro
 Grab Gas, the Codex Entry "Environments / Lazarus Labs", and recharge your health (you can't get back here).
 In the next room you can get the rarely used Siphon Grenade.
 Then jump down the chute.